Here’s a quick roundup of the most interesting automotive news I’ve come across today:

 1. Tesla Model 3 production grinds to a halt [Mashable]:

 All eyes are on Model 3 production as Tesla has been lagging behind its production goals for the sedan and CEO Elon Musk has stepped in to oversee the process — even sleeping at the factory to get more cars on the road.For Tesla’s part, the company says the break was planned and is necessary to increase production.But BuzzFeed reported Monday that employees were blindsided by the multi-day shutdown.
-Employees told the outlet they would have to use vacation days, stay home without pay, or — if lucky — get paid to work somewhere else within Tesla.In a statement Monday, a Tesla spokesperson said like a “planned downtime” on the Model 3 production back in February, this week’s production break is part of an overall plan.”These periods are used to improve automation and systematically address bottlenecks in order to increase production rates.
+Employees told the outlet they would have to use vacation days, stay home without pay, or — if lucky — get paid to work somewhere else within Tesla.In a statement Monday, a Tesla spokesperson said like a “planned downtime” on the Model 3 production back in February, this week’s production break is part of an overall plan.”These periods are used to improve automation and systematically address bottlenecks in order to increase production rates with assistance from our robotic process automation, but, this is a while off yet.
 This is not unusual and is in fact common in production ramps like this,” a spokesperson said.

 2. Toyota vehicles will begin talking to each other by 2021–though other companies are making faster progress [Engadget]